 It’s always a good practice for dry skin types to rinse off the saltwater after swimming and follow immediately with moisturizer.
 You can also protect skin dryness from occurring by using a water-resistant sunscreen prior to swimming.
 This type of sunscreen is formulated to use heavier emollients than non-water-resistant ones so it creates a protective barrier over the skin so the water will bead off and not penetrate as deep into the skin and disrupt the skin’s natural moisture barrier.
-Save your lightweight sunscreen (like Daily Protection SPF 30) for times when you’re not swimming such as for daytime use under makeup.
+Save your lightweight sunscreen for times when you’re not swimming such as for daytime use under makeup.

 When it comes to the elements found in the ocean’s water, it’s important to know that although they contain enzymes, minerals, vitamins, and amino acids, you can only get so much benefit in its natural form.
-An ongoing trend in skin care, fueled by the popular green and craft movement, is the concept of taking items found in nature (and in this case seawater and seaweed) and using them topically on the skin in an effort to deliver a certain result.
+An ongoing trend in skincare, fueled by the popular green and craft movement, is the concept of taking items found in nature (and in this case seawater and seaweed) and using them topically on the skin in an effort to deliver a certain result.
 The thought of using something in its natural, unadulterated form seems to be the healthiest, non-toxic way to go — right?
 Well, not necessarily.
 There is a term that is used by cosmetic scientists called “biomimicry”: using plant biotechnology to harness the best of what’s in a good thing and make it even better.
 (Read more for my thoughts about making home skin care recipes.)

 Sulfur is a mineral that is often used in blemish treatments to dramatically dry out infection associated with blemishes to heal them fast.
-You can find it in Night Time Spot Lotion.

 Red marine algae is found along the shores of the Hawaiian Islands and can be very helpful for hydrating and repair the skin’s moisture barrier.
-This can be found in Hawaiian Nourishing Cream.

 Chlorella vulgaris extract is a microalgae known as a “superfood for your face” and may help to increase collagen synthesis to encourage tissue regeneration.
-I use it in Daytime Blemish Gel to help with acne scarring.

 Sea whip extract is known to be the most calming of all sea-based ingredients making it very effective for decreasing redness and irritation.
-This can be found in Phytolipid Comfort Cream.

 I hope you enjoyed learning a few of the basics and feel inspired to seek out the healing powers of the sea.

-NOTE: As for saltwater swimming pools that are becoming increasingly popular, versus a traditional chlorinated pool, it’s important to know that saltwater pools still contain chlorine.
+NOTE: As for saltwater swimming pools that are fairly popular, versus a traditional chlorinated pool, it’s important to know that saltwater pools still contain chlorine.
 So while they are not quite as drying to the skin, it’s still important to care for your skin like you would in a regular pool.
 Read five skin tips for pool swimmers.

 Celebrity Esthetician & Skincare Expert